You hear me talk up pay per click a lot.

 - Google’s pesky SEO algorithm changes don’t affect PPC rankings

 What This Means: Google search-engine algorithms change more often than a runway model at a fashion show.
-It’s almost impossible to keep up with the new rules, limitations, and protocols.
+It’s almost impossible to keep up with the new rules, limitations, and protocols for SEO in 2019.
 PPC, however, is not affected by this constant algorithm changes.
 In fact—unlike SEO—Google makes advancements to its Google Ads service that actually makes things EASIER for users.
 In other words… once you’ve figured out how to make PPC work for you, you don’t have to worry about your methods getting messed up in the future.

 - The higher your click-thru rate, the lower your cost per click

 What This Means: The better you are at PPC, the cheaper it is.
 As you continue to optimize and improve your campaign, your cost per lead (CPL) and cost per click (CPC) should lower… while you generate MORE leads.
 Win-win.

 After soaking in these stats, you might be kicking yourself for not trying PPC sooner.
 But it’s not too late to get on board.

 MYM’s No-Risk PPC is a great way to “test the PPC waters.”

 No-Risk PPC comes with a Guaranteed Cost Per Lead of $200 or less.
 And you don’t have to pump money into a monthly ad budget—all you pay for are the leads and a small monthly management fee.
 You simply tell us how many leads you want, and we get them.
 You then pay for those leads—but only AFTER you receive and approve them.

 And if you don’t like the results you get?
 Then feel free to stop anytime you want.
 You’re not locked into any annoying long-term contracts that make you to bleed money month after month.

 In other words… you risk NOTHING!